maxgrossenbacher/nlp_yelp_reviews/README.md

 #### Question 2:
 Can I find latent topics/keywords for business on Yelp based solely on user reviews of that business?
 #### Question 3:
-Can I use machine learning to create models to predict rating, usefulness and sentiment of yelp review?
+Can I use machine learning to create models to predict rating, usefulness and sentiment of a yelp review?